Accessibility statement for Ofsted's Find an inspection report

 Non compliance with the accessibility regulations

 Our inspection reports are published as PDFs.
 We have audited our reports to understand where we need to improve.
-We are working towards publishing our inspection reports as accessible HTML by April 2021.
+We are working towards publishing our inspection reports as accessible HTML during the 2023/24 year.

 Currently, our PDFs do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value).